Woman cycling on cobblestone street in Padua old town, Veneto, Italy

 The Basilica of St. Anthony

-The Basilica di Sant’Antonio (begun 1232) is one of the great pilgrimage churches of the Catholic world.
-It draws 5 million visitors a year.
-The Treasury Chapel contains the relics of St. Anthony; the Donatello bronzes on the high altar are his masterpiece of bronze casting.
+The Basilica di Sant’Antonio (begun 1232) is one of the great pilgrimage churches of the Catholic world, drawing approximately 5 million visitors a year.
+The Treasury Chapel contains the relics of St. Anthony (his tongue, jaw, and vocal cords, displayed in ornate reliquaries).
+The Donatello bronzes on the high altar — the crucifix, the Madonna, and the relief panels — are his masterpiece of bronze casting.
+The equestrian statue of Gattamelata in the piazza outside is also by Donatello (1453), the first large-scale equestrian bronze since antiquity.
+Free entry.
+Open daily 6:20am–7:45pm.
+Modest dress required.

 The university and the city

-Prato della Valle is the largest piazza in Italy — an elliptical garden island surrounded by a canal and 78 statues.
+Prato della Valle — The largest piazza in Italy (approximately 90,000 square metres) — an elliptical garden island surrounded by a canal and 78 statues of notable figures connected to Padua.
 The Saturday market is one of the best in the Veneto.

 As a Venice base